-Of the two components of the School's net position, the largest portion is the unrestricted portion and the remaining portion of net position reflects the School's net investment in capital assets.
-The School uses these capital assets to provide services to students so these assets are not available for future spending.
-The School's net investment in capital assets totaled \$258,390 as of June 30, 2017.
+Of the two components of the School's net position, the largest portion is the unrestricted portion and the remaining portion of net position reflects the School's investment in capital assets.
+The School uses these capital assets to provide services to students, so these assets are not available for future spending.
+The School's investment in capital assets totaled \$279,175 as of June 30, 2018.

 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-The School's net position was \$1,558,945 at the close of the current fiscal year.
-Unrestricted net position is approximately 83% of the total net position and the School's investment in capital assets makes up the remaining 17%.
+The School's net position was \$1,607,987 at the close of the current fiscal year.
+As of June 30, 2018, unrestricted net position is approximately 83% of the total net position (83% at the end of the prior year) and the School's investment in capital assets makes up the remaining 17% (17% at the end of the prior year).

-The key elements of the changes in the School's net position for the fiscal year ended June 30, 2017 are as follows.
+The key elements of the changes in the School's net position for the fiscal year ended June 30, 2018 and 2017 are as follows.